-2. Assistive Devices
+1. Assistive Devices

-Ottawa Police Services Board members and employees, volunteers and third party contractors shall accommodate the use of personal assistive devices such as scooters and Braille display boards.
+The Board and Ottawa Police Service employees, auxiliary members, volunteers and third party contractors shall accommodate the use of personal assistive devices such as scooters and Braille display boards.
 Assistive devices that are available for access to specific services and programs shall be kept in good working order and the public shall be informed of their availability.
 Assistive devices include, but are not limited to, Assistive Listening Devices and FM Loop systems.

-3. Service Animals
+2. Service Animals

-Ottawa Police Services Board members and employees, volunteers and third party contractors shall accommodate the use of service animals by people with disabilities who are accessing Board services, programs or goods unless the animal is otherwise excluded by law, such as food preparation areas as prohibited by Food Premises, R.R.O.
+The Board and Ottawa Police Service employees, auxiliary members, volunteers and third party contractors shall accommodate the use of service animals by people with disabilities who are accessing OPS services or goods unless the animal is otherwise excluded by law, such as food preparation areas as prohibited by Food Premises, R.R.O.
 1990, Reg.
 562 under the Health Protection and Promotion Act, R.S.O.
 1990, c.
 H.7.

-4. Support Persons
+3. Support Persons

-Where a person with a disability accessing Police Services Board goods, services or programs is accompanied by a support person, Board members and employees, volunteers and third party contractors shall ensure that both persons are permitted to enter the premises together and shall ensure that the person with a disability can access the support person while on the premises.
+Where a person with a disability accessing Board or OPS goods or services is accompanied by a support person, Board and OPS employees, auxiliary members, volunteers and third party contractors shall ensure that both persons are permitted to enter the premises together and shall ensure that the person with a disability can access the support person while on the premises.

-5. Admission Fees
+4. Admission Fees

-If the Police Services Board charges an admission fee in connection with a support person's presence at an event or function, the Board shall ensure that notice is given in advance about the amount, if any, that is payable in respect of the support person accompanying a person with a disability.
+If the Board or OPS charges an admission fee in connection with a support person's presence at an event or function, the Board or OPS shall ensure that notice is given in advance about the amount, if any, that is payable in respect of the support person accompanying a person with a disability.

-6. Communications
+5. Communications

-- 1. When communicating with a person with a disability, Ottawa Police Services Board members and employees, volunteers and third party contractors shall do so in a manner that respects the person's disability. - 2.
-Publications printed by the Board shall be made available in alternate formats upon request by people with disabilities.
+- 1. When communicating with a person with a disability, Board and OPS employees, auxiliary members, volunteers and third party contractors shall do so in a manner that respects the person's disability. - 2.
+Publications printed by the Board and the OPS shall be made available in alternate formats, upon request by people with disabilities.

-7. Notice of Service Disruption
+6. Notice of Service Disruption

-In the event that there is a temporary disruption in the availability of facilities, services or goods used by persons with disabilities (e.g. temporary loss of elevator service), the Ottawa Police Services Board shall give notice to the public of the reason for the disruption, the date(s) of disruption, its anticipated duration and a description of alternative facilities or services, if any, that are available.
-Such notice will be provided on the Board's website and posted in appropriate places.
+In the event that there is a temporary disruption in the availability of facilities, services or goods used by persons with disabilities (e.g. temporary loss of elevator service), the Board or OPS shall give notice to the public of the reason for the disruption, the date(s) of disruption, its anticipated duration and a description of alternative facilities or services, if any, that are available.
+Such notice may be provided by a variety of methods depending on the circumstances, and may include postings in conspicuous places at the affected premises, other facilities, and on the Board or OPS website, to ensure that the notice reaches those persons potentially affected by the temporary disruption.